s-Sayan/CosmoHMC/README.md

 <img src="https://github.com/s-Sayan/CosmoHMC/blob/main/figure/cosmo_HMC.png" width="1000" alt="CosmoHMC Logo">
-CosmoHMC is a Python package providing a Hamiltonian Monte Carlo (HMC) sampler tailored specifically for cosmological data analysis.
-It is designed to efficiently sample from posterior distributions of cosmological parameters.
+CosmoHMC is a Python package providing a Hamiltonian Monte Carlo (HMC) sampler tailored specifically for cosmological data analysis, especially for the Cosmic Microwave Background (CMB).
+It is designed to efficiently sample from joint posterior distributions of the spherical harmonic coefficients of the signal CMB sky, the power-spectrum (and off-diagonal terms in the covariance matrix due to motion of our observation frame).

 ## Installation